kaistomics/DeepNeo/README.md

 ## Download and install:

 Please download this github repo.
+This is for DeepNeo-v1 ONLY.
+Source code for DeepNeo-v2 is not provided.
-The code can be run with Python=2.7 and Theano=1.0.4
+The code can be run with Python=2.7 and Theano=1.0.4 If you are using conda, you can set up environment using deepneo.yml file.

 Input file of the DeepNeo is three tab-separated file with HLA allele, peptide, and 0(for formatting purpose) HLA alleles listed in data/All_prot_alignseq_369 can be predicted.